Modpack Structure

 Later pages will specify a relative path, but not entirely including typical

 syntax.
-All paths will also use forward slashes (/
+All paths will also use forward slashes (/) to denote directories,

 being the general standard on most operating systems, excluding Windows.